Kubernetes setup

 Use the following commands to generate base64 encoded value of encrypted private key and passphrase.

-To generate base64 encoded value of encrypted private key:CODEecho -n `cat /home/delphix/keys/MKK_TEST_SFHSC_ADMIN_key.p8 | base64`
+To generate base64 encoded value of encrypted private key:CODEecho -n `cat /home/delphix/keys/MKK_TEST_SFHSC_ADMIN_key.p8 | base64`To generate base64 encode value of passphrase:

 CODEecho -n <passphrase> | base64 -w 0